 “The new government will do all we can to improve funding for education and to give schools the powers they need to deal with bad behaviour and bullying so that pupils can learn.

 “We also must focus much more attention on providing great apprenticeships for all those who do not go to university.

-State for Education Gavin Williamson said: “Receiving your A level results is a huge day for all involved so I want to congratulate pupils, parents and teachers on all their hard work.
+Secretary of State for Education Gavin Williamson said: “Receiving your A level results is a huge day for all involved so I want to congratulate pupils, parents and teachers on all their hard work.

 “I’m delighted to see more pupils choosing science-related subjects.
 This is encouraging particularly as we look to boost science in this country and the skills we’ll need in the future.